 Actuarial assumptions are based on our best estimates and judgment.
-Material changes may occur in retirement benefit costs in the future if these assumptions differ from actual events or experience.
-We performed a sensitivity analysis on the discount rate, which is the key assumption in calculating U.S. pension and post-retirement benefit obligations as of November 3, 2019.
-Each change of 25 basis points in the discount rate assumption would have had an estimated \$40 million impact on the benefit obligations as of November 3, 2019.
-Each change of 25 basis points in the discount rate of return assumption would not have a material impact on annual net retirement benefit costs for fiscal year 2020.
+Material changes may occur in retirement benefit costs in the future if these assumptions differ from actual events or experiences.
+We performed a sensitivity analysis on the discount rate, which is the key assumption in calculating the U.S. pension and post-retirement benefit obligations.
+Each change of 25 basis points in the discount rate assumption would have had an estimated \$40 million impact on the benefit obligations as of the fiscal year 2020 measurement date.
+Each change of 25 basis points in the discount rate assumption or expected rate of return assumption would not have a material impact on annual net retirement benefit costs for the fiscal year ending October 31, 2021 ("fiscal year 2021").

 Stock-based compensation expense.
-Stock-based compensation expense consists of expense for RSUs and stock options granted to employees and non-employees or assumed from acquisitions as well as expense associated with Broadcom employee stock purchase plan ("ESPP").
+Stock-based compensation expense consists of expense for restricted stock units ("RSUs") and stock options granted to employees and non-employees or assumed from acquisitions as well as expense associated with Broadcom employee stock purchase plan ("ESPP").
 We recognize compensation expense for time-based stock options and ESPP rights based on the estimated grant-date fair value method required under the authoritative guidance using the Black-Scholes valuation model.